cgsecurity/testdisk_documentation/running.rst

 .. _running_fidentify_win:

-Running fidentify under Windows
+Running Fidentify under Windows
 *******************************

-fidentify checks all the files from a directory with the same signatures than photorec.
+Fidentify checks all the files from a directory with the same signatures than PhotoRec.
 It's useful to check if PhotoRec is able to recover some file extensions/some file formats.
-Run ``cmd``, Windows Command Prompt. ``cd`` is the command to change directory.
+Run :command:`cmd`, Windows Command Prompt. :command:`cd` is the command to change directory.

 .. code-block:: none

-   cd testdisk-7.0
+   cd testdisk-7.1
    fidentify_win.exe d:\directory

 .. _running_fidentify_linux:

-Running fidentify under Linux or macOS
+Running Fidentify under Linux or macOS
 **************************************

-Start a terminal, go in testdisk directory and use fidentify to check if the files present in a directory are recognized.
+Start a terminal, go in :file:`testdisk` directory and use :command:`fidentify` to check if the files present in a directory are recognized.
 This identification is identical in PhotoRec.

 .. code-block:: none

-   cd testdisk-7.0
+   cd testdisk-7.1
    ./fidentify_static /home/user/